smileinnovation/burger-salad-snips-skill/doc/PI.md

 ```
 sudo reboot
 ```
-Once you rebooted give access to the folder `/dev/vchiq` to everyone.
-For that write this command:
+Once you rebooted give access to the folder `/dev/vchiq` to Snips.
+For that, write this command:
 ```
-sudo chmod 777 /dev/vchiq
+sudo usermod -a -G video _snips-skills
 ```
 Once rebooted open up a terminal and write:
 ```